We do everything on our phones these days, from shopping to browsing social media and managing our businesses.

 Think about how a website like mine ranks for thousands of pages, and not just the homepage.

-Users on search engines like Google will be able to visit deeper functions and features versus landing on the welcome page.
+Users on search engines like Google can visit deeper functions and features, versus landing on the welcome page.

-This creates the opportunity to optimize applications for SEO via keywords, meta descriptions, and title tags, as well.
+This creates the opportunity to optimize applications for SEO via keywords, meta descriptions, and title tags.

 Mobile deep linking allows you to refine your buyer’s persona and better understand their behavior.

-This information can be used to improve the effectiveness of marketing campaigns and the overall experience of your app.
+This information can improve the effectiveness of marketing campaigns and the overall experience of your app.

-You will also be able to discover which links are being clicked the most and by whom.
+You can also see which links are clicked the most and by whom.

-Doing so creates the opportunity to double down on the best-performing links and optimizing who you target in advertising campaigns.
+Doing so creates the opportunity to double down on the best-performing links and optimize who you target in advertising campaigns.

-Deep links also shine light in which parts of your app are used the most and which aren’t.
+Deep links also shine light on which parts of your app are used the most and which aren’t.